 The World Health Organization recommends that infants should be breastfed exclusively until six months of age with breastfeeding continuing as an important part of the infant’s diet until he or she is at least two years old.
 We know that breastfeeding is good for the short-term and long-term health of both infants and their mothers.
-Babies are less likely to develop infections in the digestive tract, lungs or airways, and ears.
+Babies are less likely to develop lung or gut infections.
 They are also less likely to become overweight and develop diabetes later in life.
-The mothers are less likely to develop diabetes and to experience breast or ovarian cancer.
+The mothers are also less likely to develop diabetes and to experience breast or ovarian cancer.
 Many mothers may stop breastfeeding before they want to as a result of the problems they encounter.
-Good care and support may help women solve these problems so that they can continue to breastfeed.
+Good care and support may help women overcome difficulties and gain confidence so that they can continue to breastfeed.

 Why is this important?

-By knowing what kind of support can be provided to help mothers with breastfeeding, we can help them solve any problems and continue to breastfeed for as long as they want to, wherever they live.
-Stopping breastfeeding early may cause disappointment and distress for mothers and health problems for themselves and their infants.
-Support can be in the form of giving reassurance, praise, information, and the opportunity for women to discuss problems and ask questions as needed.
-This review looked at whether providing extra organised support for breastfeeding mothers would help mothers to continue to breastfeed when compared with standard maternity care.
-We were interested in support from health professionals including midwives, nurses and doctors, or from trained lay workers such as community health workers and volunteers.
+By knowing what kind of support can be provided to help mothers with breastfeeding, we can help them continue to breastfeed for as long as they want to, wherever they live.
+Stopping breastfeeding early may cause disappointment, depression and long-lasting distress for mothers and health problems for themselves and their infants.
+Support can be in the form of giving reassurance, praise, information, and the opportunity for women to discuss concerns and ask questions as needed.

 What evidence did we find?

-We searched for evidence on 29 February 2016 and identified a further 31 new trials for inclusion in the review.
-This updated review now includes 100 randomised controlled studies involving more than 83,246 women.
-The 73 trials that contributed to the analyses were from 29 countries and involved 74,656 women.
-Some 62% of the women were from high-income countries, 34% from middle income countries and 4% from low-income countries
+We searched for evidence on 11 May 2021.
+This updated review now includes 116 randomised controlled studies, of which 103 trials have contributed to the analyses, from 42 countries and involved 98,816 women and their babies.
+Some 55% of the women were from high-income countries, 37% from middle-income countries and 8% from low-income countries.

 What does this mean?

 Providing women with extra organised support helps them breastfeed their babies for longer.
-Breastfeeding support may be more helpful if it is predictable, scheduled, and includes ongoing visits with trained health professionals including midwives, nurses and doctors, or with trained volunteers.
-Different kinds of support may be needed in different geographical locations to meet the needs of the people within that location.
-We need additional randomised controlled studies to identify what kinds of support are the most helpful for women.
+Breastfeeding support may be more helpful if it has 4-8 scheduled visits.
+There does not appear to be a difference in who provides the support (i.e. professional or non-professional) or how it is provided (face-to-face, phone, digital technologies or combinations).
+Indeed, different kinds of support may be needed in different geographical locations to meet the needs of the people within that locality.
+Further work is needed to identify components of the effective interventions and to deliver interventions on a larger scale.

 There is extensive evidence of important health risks for infants and mothers related to not breastfeeding.
 In 2003, the World Health Organization recommended that infants be breastfed exclusively until six months of age, with breastfeeding continuing as an important part of the infant’s diet until at least two years of age.
 However, current breastfeeding rates in many countries do not reflect this recommendation.

-Two review authors independently assessed trials for inclusion and risk of bias, extracted data and checked them for accuracy.
-The quality of the evidence was assessed using the GRADE approach.
+We used standard Cochrane Pregnancy and Childbirth methods.
+Two review authors independently selected trials, extracted data, and assessed risk of bias and study trustworthiness.
+The certainty of the evidence was assessed using the GRADE approach.